taratran/kwk-level-2-lecture-004-html-part-2/README.md

 When you go to your favorite websites, look closely at how they are laid out.
 See if you can accurately guess which elements are used for which parts of the rendered page.
 Don't forget to use Chrome Inspector to see how close you are!

+#### CFU: Turn and Talk
+After students inspect their favorite webpage, have them turn and talk to a different pair and share their findings, such as a specific element that they correctly matched up.

 Each box of content on a web page, all the images, the links, every section... behind it all is HTML and _you_ know how to read it now.
 Again, don't get